 Bio-mass – biological products derived from living or recently living micro organisms.

-Bio-mass-sensor – a device for measuring biomass based on the capacitance characteristics of micro-organisms or by measuring particles also known as opacity available from Hamilton Company.
+Bio-mass-sensor – a sensor for measuring biomass based on the capacitance characteristics of large micro-organisms or by measuring small micro-organisms, particles also known as Optical Density (OD), opacity available from Hamilton Company.

 Bioreactor – means a physical device, a container, a bag, a vessel which support biologically active environment suitable for cultivation of micro-organism such as mammalian cell lines, performing a desired process where the micro-organism are populated inside the bioreactor compartment.

 BHK – Baby Hamster Kidney cells, adherent cell line, typically grown in media with high content of serum.
 The cells were derived in 1961 by I. A. Macpherson and M. G. P. Stoker.

 Broth – the liquid content in a fermenter or bioreactor; cells, micro-organisms, nutrients, waste, liquid, etc.